-Further requirements are that the person does not constitute a threat to public order or to the security and defence of Slovenia, has fulfilled his or her tax obligations and has a guaranteed permanent source of income.
-33 In fact, the latest amendments state that the applicant is required to have such means of subsistence as will guarantee material and social security to the applicant and persons he or she has an obligation to support i.e. a basic minimum income for each person.
+Further requirements are that the person does not constitute a threat to public order or the security and defence of Slovenia, has fulfilled his or her tax obligations and has a guaranteed permanent source of income.
+In fact, the latest amendments state that the applicant is required to have such means of subsistence as will guarantee material and social security to the applicant and persons he or she has an obligation to support i.e. a basic minimum income for each person.
 Moreover, the law demands a clean criminal record, meaning, inter alia, that the applicant should not have served a prison sentence of more than three months or have been sentenced to a conditional prison term of more than one year.
 The applicant is obliged to take an oath of respect for the free democratic constitutional order of Slovenia, which has replaced the requirement to sign a declaration of consent to the legal order of the Republic of Slovenia introduced in 2002.
+Finally, there is the required knowledge

+&lt;sup>36 Before 1994 an applicant did not have to submit this evidence.

+&lt;sup>37 The condition of a guaranteed residence was dropped in 2002.

+&lt;sup>38 Before the 2006 amendments the requirements did not include conditional prison sentences.
+Moreover, the accepted period of imprisonment was decreased from a maximum of one year to three months.

-Finally, there is the required knowledge of the Slovene language, which has changed substantially.
+of the Slovene language, which has changed substantially.
 In the early 1990s, it sufficed that the person could communicate.
 From 1994, an obligatory examination was instituted.
 Many people failed the examination even though they had been educated in Slovenia.
-Currently, an obligatory examination at an elementary level is required unless the applicant went to school or acquired education at a higher or at a university level in Slovenia or over 60 years at age

-&lt;sup>32 Before 1994 an applicant did not have to submit this evidence.

-&lt;sup>33 The condition of a guaranteed residence was dropped in 2002.

-&lt;sup>34 Before the 2006 amendments the requirements did not include conditional prison sentences.
-Moreover, the accepted period of imprisonment was decreased from a maximum of one year to three months.

-and has actually lived in the country for fifteen years or, as was added in 2006, has acquired an elementary or secondary education in the Slovenian language in a neighbouring country where there are autochthonous Slovene minorities.
+Currently, an obligatory examination at an elementary level is required unless the applicant went to school or acquired education at a higher or at a university level in Slovenia or is over 60 years of age and has actually lived in the country for fifteen years or, as was added in 2006, has acquired an elementary or secondary education in the Slovenian language in a neighbouring country where there are autochthonous Slovene minorities.
 Exceptions are made for illiterates and for health reasons.